 It is very easy to understand when it comes to accidental triggering.
 How easy is it to trigger a slab with a given distribution scenario?
 Are slabs triggered when overloaded at any point or must the triggering agent act on a very specific spot?
 With regard to natural avalanches, sensitivity indicates the number of avalanches that will occur.

-Sensitivity: fragile.
+Sensitivity: reactive.
 Slabs are easily triggered by overload.

 Sensitivity: unreactive.
 Slabs are not sensitive to a person’s overload.